This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Getting your dog in shape takes some planning, but we’re here to help.
 We have some quick tips and our picks for the best dog food for weight loss.

-- Best Dog Food For Weight Loss
+At A Glance: Best Dog Food For Weight Loss For…

+Before considering the best weight management dog food, you should determine if your dog needs to go on a diet.
 Every breed and dog size has a narrow ideal weight range, and your veterinarian can help you determine if your dog is at a healthy weight.
 But there are a few quick signs that you can look for at home.

 - Can you easily feel your dog’s ribs without having to press down?
 If not, he very likely needs to lose weight.